 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.56x vs 0.55x).

 - More compact: Is smaller (144x106mm vs 156x158mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 765g or 50 percent) and is thus easier to take along.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More affordable: Was introduced into a lower priced category (67 percent cheaper at launch).

 - More modern: Was introduced somewhat (6 months) more recently.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1D Mark II and the 20D in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 1D Mark II and the 20D in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.